jpreardon/jam-alert/WORKLOG.md

 - Turn off automatic refresh
 - Get ambient display working
   - Return JSON from the PHP page if requested
+- Use associative array so JSON makes more sense

 ### 2022-12-25